Visiting the Geyser

 Guided tours are available and can be booked at the published prices.
 The exhibits at the Geyser Visitor Centre have however been designed as a self-guided attraction that can be enjoyed without a guide.

 Visitors are kindly advised that dogs are prohibited within the exhibition and the nature reserve on the peninsula “Namedyer Werth”, they are also not allowed anywhere on board the river boat.
 Dogs may however be brought into the tourist information office and the coffeeshop.

-For the 2017 season, the Andernach Geyser attractions are open daily during season from 2 April to 31 October.
+The Andernach Geyser attractions are open daily during season from End of March to 31 October.
 The attractions open at 9 am and close at 5:30 pm.

 Parking is available in the public carpark “Zum Bollwerk” at Konrad-Adenauer-Allee, approx 250 metres up the road from the Geyser Visitor Centre.
-It is recommended to purchase an all-day parking ticket.
 Please only park your car in the appropriate section of the carpark.
 Parking of cars in spaces reserved for buses or motorhomes is enforced.